-Forensic experts are baffled by the Mumbai Police’s contention in the remand application that Sheena’s body was stuffed into a suitcase, taken out to be put on the car seat and stuffed back into the bag before being set ablaze; folding and unfolding a stiff body, they say, requires considerable force as well as time
+Forensic experts are baffled by the Mumbai Police's contention that Sheena's body was stuffed into a suitcase, taken out to be put on the car seat and stuffed back into the bag before being set ablaze

 In their version of how Sheena Bora’s body was disposed of by Indrani Mukerjea, Sanjeev Khanna and Shyam Rai, the Mumbai Police seem to have overlooked one important factor: The stiffness of death.